Sometimes, it may seem like your preschooler has the innate ability to push you to the outer edge of your patience. And

 When you're not being consistent with your routine, preschoolers get confused and may act out more or throw more temper tantrums.
 Altmann says, "If sometimes you let them do something and sometimes you don't, they don't understand."

-Your child probably wants to know why last time Mommy let her play on the playground for 10 minutes when school got out but this time wants her to get in the car right away.
-Or why did Mommy lay down with her for 10 minutes last night while she fell asleep but now says she can't.
+Your child probably wants to know why last time Mommy let them play on the playground for 10 minutes when school got out but this time wants them to get in the car right away.
+Or why did Mommy lay down with them for 10 minutes last night while they fell asleep but now says they can't.

 Fix it: Be consistent across the board -- whether it's with discipline, sleep habits, or mealtime routines.